 About half of CALI’s 200 member law schools distribute CALI Awards, and most of them post award recipients here.
 You can view Massachusetts School of Law CALI Award winners here.

-Ask at the Reserve Desk for a CALI Password, or email a member of the library staff.
+Ask at the Reserve Desk for a CALI Registration Code, or email a member of the library staff.
 We also have a limited number of cds that contain the library of CALI lessons at the Reserve Desk, where you may request a copy.
 Once you have the code, click on Register in the top right corner of the page at www.cali.org to register the code and create your own username and password.